doctordns/PowerShellCookbook/Chapter 2 - Implementing NanoServer/Ch 2 - Recipe Index.md

 - 2.1 - Deploy Nano Server in a VM
 - 2.2 - Connect to and manage Nano Server
-- 2.3 - Install roles and features with Nano Server packages
+- 2.3 - Install features with Nano Server packages